Newsletter Sign-Up:

 Brevity is essential.
 Brady, who specializes in placing paralegals, law firm administrators and clerks, says those candidates should keep their resumes to one page.

-Ed Shioyazono, senior director of Direct-Hire Staffing in Hudson Legal's Los Angeles office, specializes in placing attorneys.
-He says a two-page resume is OK if you can't make your information fit on one page.
+Staffing director Edward S. specializes in placing attorneys.
+He says a two-page resume is OK if you can’t make your information fit on one page.

 Use an Addendum